 The process of student evaluation is designed to maximize the provision of effective feedback to the student to assist in optimising their learning, as well as to provide the University with periodic grading of the student's performance.
-For OT 846, OT 847 and OT 877 fieldwork evaluation documentation takes four forms:
+For OT846, OT847 and OT877 fieldwork evaluation documentation takes four forms:

-- 1. The Competency-Based Fieldwork Evaluation for Occupational Therapists (CBFE-OT) is completed by the preceptor(s).
+- The Competency-Based Fieldwork Evaluation for Occupational Therapists (CBFE-OT) is completed by the preceptor(s).
 The scoring on the grading scale should reflect the student's achievement relative to that of an entry-level practitioner (not relative to the placement level) and should clearly follow the anchor descriptors for each competency.
 Comments should be included at both midterm and final evaluation.
 More detailed comments are expected if the student is struggling or where the students' performance exceeds expectations.
 The inclusion of Next Steps is encouraged to facilitate growth of the student's skills. - 2.
 The CBFE-OT Self-Evaluation: A separate copy of the CBFE-OT is supplied by the student and is completed by the student as a form of self-evaluation.
 This CBFE-OT should be referred to frequently throughout the placement as a reminder of the competencies being demonstrated in the placement.
 This is an important exercise in self-reflection for the student and is most beneficial when students record in writing their feelings about the placement and their assessment of their own performance, strengths and areas needing improvement for each of the performance criteria. - 3.
 Student Placement Feedback is to be completed by the student via a Qualtrics survey.
 This provides feedback to the preceptor and facility about the learning experience.
-It

-- should be noted that even if the student has two (or more preceptors) that only one survey is completed per placement. - 4.
-Student verification of placement hours using Elentra tracking.
+It should be noted that even if the student has two (or more preceptors) that only one survey is completed per placement. - 4.
+Student verification of placement hours using the tracking sheet found in the student's shared One Drive folder.